ObserverMoment/anyfood-anywhere/README.md

-# Welcome to Anyfood, Anywhere!
+# Welcome to Anything, Anywhere!

-This is a simple web app that allows you to search for any food type (in fact pretty much any product type!) in any location and get back a set of results displayed both on a map and in list form.
+This is a simple web app that allows you to search for absolutely anything, in any location and get back a set of results displayed both on a map and in list form.
 It is built using the Yelp search API and will return results from their database.

 You can view the "finished" site at this [Git Page](https://observermoment.github.io/anyfood-anywhere/)